Pool Noodle Ottoman DIY

 Starting to build the base.

-Repeat the process and tape two or three noodles on at a time to build up your ottoman to a nice round shape.
+Repeat the process taping two or three noodles at a time to build up your ottoman to a nice round shape.

 STEP 3: Tape another couple of pool noodles to the sides.
 Tape again along the top, bottom and middle.
 Repeat the process until your pouf is the size and shape you want.